mlsomers/LsMsgPack/README.md

 #### LsMsgPackL.dll & LightUnitTests.dll
 A light version of the "parser".
 The parsing and generating methods are almost identical to the LsMsgPack lib, but with allot of overhead removed that comes with keeping track of offsets, original types and other debugging info.
 I'm planning to use this version in my projects that use the MsgPack format.
-The LightUnitTests are the same as LsMsgPackUnitTests with some tests omitted (preserving original types is not needed for non-debugging purposes).
+The LightUnitTests are the same as LsMsgPackUnitTests with some tests omitted.